-- customer wait time for booked trips calculated from taxi networks' trip data. - · complaints lodged with booking service providers.
+- customer wait time for booked trips calculated from taxi networks' trip data. - complaints lodged with booking service providers.

-While these metrics are not direct measures, they provide an indication of changes in service quality for unbooked services.
+While these metrics are not direct measures, they provide an indication of changes in service quality for unbooked taxi services.
 For example, if customer wait times for booked trips are falling, it is likely that there is greater taxi availability.
 Therefore, wait times for unbooked trips are also likely declining.

-Our analysis shows that the quality of taxi services in the Melbourne metropolitan, urban and large regional zones generally stayed the same or improved between 2018 and 2019.
+Our analysis shows that the quality of taxi services in the Melbourne Metropolitan and Urban and Large Regional Zones generally stayed the same or improved between 2018 and 2019.